Manethpak/DiscordGpt/README.md

-# DC-GPT3
+# DiscordGpt

-DC-GPT3 bot is a discord bot that uses OpenAI's GPT-3 API to generate responses to user questions.
+DiscordGpt bot is a discord bot that uses OpenAI's GPT-3 API to generate responses to user questions.

 ## Installation